fmirando/3D-Portfolio/notes.md

   - Express
   - Three.js

   /////////////////Work Section/////////////////
   - Again, don't forget to import tilt from 'react-parallax-tilt'
   - Was able to make project cards
     - github icon
     - tilt effect when hovering over each card
     - project images
+  - If I've already deployed a project:
+    - In Works.jsx I can add another div below the github icon to display another icon that will direct user to the live website